NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsN.clean.rst

 **CROSS-REFERENCE**

-:ref:`qrd` renames any local device.
-See also :ref:`flp-use`,
+QRD renames any local device.
+See also
+:ref:`flp-use`,
 :ref:`ram-use` and
 :ref:`dev-use`.